iryna-kondr/scikit-llm/CONTRIBUTING.md

 ## How Can I Contribute?

+**IMPORTANT:** We are currently preparing the transition to v.1.0 which will include major code restructuring.
+Until then, no new pull requests to the main branch will be approved unless discussed in advance via issues or in Discord !

 There are several ways you can contribute to this project:

 - Bug Fixes: Help us identify and fix issues in the codebase.